 Heifer International gratefully recognizes Knoxville First United

 Methodist Church with a certificate for participating in the Animal Crackers program.
 Because of your contributions, families struggling with hunger and poverty will receive the gift of healthy animals and training in their care.
 The thank you certificate is on the bulletin board outside the main office.
+A YEAR WITH JOHN WESLEY

 A Year with John Wesley reveals and makes plain the essence of John Wesley’s life and witness and the dynamic and transforming power of the early Methodist movement.
 A Methodist way of living becomes accessible through these great themes expressed in contemporary language and in contemporary situations.
 Those who read and reflect upon these pages will gain understanding of United Methodist theology, polity and practice, but even more significantly, they will learn what it means to walk with Christ in our contemporary world.
 Please look for these articles each month in the monthly newsletter “The Link”.